 Be awed by the dramatic and diverse desert-scapes of Death Valley with this summer itinerary.
-Only have 48-hours to spare?
+Only have a day or a weekend to spare?
 That is perfect.
 See some of the National Park’s best and most accessible sights, with outlooks that will take your breath away.

 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.

 Is Death Valley worth visiting?

 In short, yes, Death Valley is absolutely worth visiting.
 Here are just a few reasons:

 - Experiencing Death Valley is essential to get a full appreciation of California’s extremes—the dramatic variations in topography, climate, flora and fauna.
 The contrast of standing at the lowest point in North America at 86m (282ft) below sea level, in salt-crusted Badwater Basin, knowing snow-capped Mount Whitney, the highest point in the contiguous 48 United States is roughly, only 136km (84.6mi) away is incredible.
 You might even catch a glimpse of Mount Whitney from inside the Park – more on that later.